quicwg/wg-materials/ietf103/minutes.md

 Mark: Let's talk about that later

-Martin Seeman: It seems like you could still have preferential treat..
+Marten Seemann: It seems like you could still have preferential treatment

 Martin Thomson: The specific design for opt out is the last item.
 That's not this question.